-Reference to National Health & Wellbeing Outcome: None.

 Personnel: None.

 Carers: None.

 Provider Organisations: None.

 Equalities: None.

 Fairer Scotland Compliance: None.

+•

-Financial: These are the Unaudited Annual Accounts of the IJB for 2018/19.
+Financial: These are the Audited Annual Accounts of the IJB for 2018/19.

-Legal: The Unaudited Annual Accounts form part of the Local

-Authority Accounts (Scotland) Regulations 2014.
+·

+Legal: IJB's are specified in legislation as 'section 106' bodies under the terms of the Local Government Scotland Act 1973, and consequently are expected to prepare their financial statements in compliance with the Code of Practice on accounting for Local Authorities in the United Kingdom.
+The following audited annual accounts comply with the code.

 Economic Impact: None.

+-

 Sustainability: None.

+- Cacaman, J. 1.10.110.

 Sustainable Procurement and Article 19: None.

 Risk Implications: The Annual Accounts identify the usable funds held in reserve to manage unanticipated pressures from year to year.

-Implications for Glasgow City Council: None.
+Implications for Glasgow City Council: Accounts are consolidated in the group accounts.

--

-Implications for NHS Greater Glasgow & Clyde: None.
+Implications for NHS Accounts are consolidated in the group accounts.